data-8/textbook/chapters/02/4/randomization.md

 expect cooperation from them if you present them with a drink.
 In such situations you will almost invariably be conducting an observational study, not an experiment.
 Be alert for confounding factors.

+In this course, you will learn how to conduct and analyze your own randomized experiments.
+That will involve more detail than has been presented in this chapter.
+For now, just focus on the main idea: to try to establish causality, run a randomized controlled experiment if possible.
+If you are conducting an observational study, you might be able to establish association but it will be harder to establish causation.
+Be extremely careful about confounding factors before making conclusions about causality based on an observational study.